gaphor/generic/doc/multidispatching.rst

 The only thing to care is you should not forget to include ``@has_multimethods`` decorator on classes which define or override multimethods.

+You can also provide a "catch-all" case for multimethod using ``otherwise`` decorator like in example for multifunctions.

 API reference
 -------------